tisland1031/bikesharing/README.md

 - Both starting and ending location represents the NYC borough of Manhattan.

 ## Summary
+The Citi Bike ride-sharing program is successful in the Manhattan area due to its highly populated and popular destination.
+The results indicate the following:
+- Male users, approximately in their thirties, are more likely to utilize the bike-sharing program for work transportation during morning and evening commute times.
+- Although subscribers have the highest usage, customers increase during the weekend.

 ### Additional Visualizations
 ### Top Ten Places People Bike to